The Vice of Gluttony

 The vice of gluttony is a disposition of immoderate or immoral consumption.

-Gain freedom from gluttony with the virtues of temperance, abstinence, and accountability.
+Gluttony is defeated through the virtues of temperance, abstinence, and accountability.

 Back to Series Next Teaching